-Make Music Upper Perk will be going virtual on Sunday, June 21, 2020.
-This year, unlike other years, folks from all over the country, and all over the world, will be able to watch and hear the musicians at Virtual Make Music Upper Perk 2020!
+Make Music Upper Perk went virtual on Sunday, June 21, 2020.
+This year, unlike other years, folks from all over the country, and all over the world, were able to watch and hear the musicians at Virtual Make Music Upper Perk 2020!

 Frequently Asked Questions